Limon-0007/bistro-boss-client-side/README.md

 * React Tostify
 * React Helmet
 * React Hook Form
-* eact Parallax, icons, Responsive carousel
+* React Parallax, icons, Responsive carousel
 -----------------------------------------
 I'm Still working on this projet to update and implement more exciting features.